What are analytical skills?

 A good way to demonstrate your analysis skills in your cover letter is by providing an example of a time when you used your analytical skills to solve a problem or make an important decision.

-For example, in this business analyst cover letter, the candidate puts forward their analytical expertise:
+For example, in this excerpt from a business analyst cover letter, the candidate puts forward their analytical expertise:

 As a business analyst at TELLCO, I inspect clients’ business requirements and processes through document analysis, interviews, workshops, and workflow analysis.
 Using my knowledge of SQL, I further support our clients’ systems by conducting 5+ levels of testing including functional, regression, user acceptance, integration, and performance.